Jessica Fox

 Born in Marseille, France, Jess moved to Australia with her family at the age of four.

-Jess’s mother, Myriam Fox-Jerusalmi, raced for France and won a K1 bronze medal in the Atlanta 1996 Olympics.
+Jess’ mother, Myriam Fox-Jerusalmi, raced for France and won a K1 bronze medal in the Atlanta 1996 Olympics.
 Her father, Richard Fox, raced for Great Britain and was a five-time K1 World Champion.
 It was through her parents that Jess discovered her love and passion for kayaking.

-Coached by her mum from the very beginning, Jess made her first national junior team in 2009 and went on to win four junior World Champion crowns, eight under-23 world titles and a Youth Olympics gold medal.
+Coached by her mum from the very beginning, Jess made her first national junior team in 2009 and went on to win four junior World Champion crowns, eight under-23 world titles and a Youth Olympics Gold medal.

 In 2011 Jess juggled her sporting commitments while finishing her Higher School Certificate.
 She placed first in the state for Personal Development, Health and Physical Education (PDHPE), achieved band 6 in all her subjects and finished with an ATAR of 99.1.
 She was dux of Blaxland High School.